Troutnut.com Fly Fishing for Trout Home

 Jason & Roger-

 Boy, this is another example of the value of your updates to the site Jason.
-Even though this thread is almost 5 years old, it has important relevance to the current discussions we're having about the genus Centroptilum.
+Related Topics pulled this topic up and even though it is almost 5 years old, it has important relevance to the current discussions we're having about the genus Centroptilum.

-The problems in place 5 years ago are still in play.
-Besides the shuffling among genera, to say morphological information on females of the species is scant is an understatement.
-Looking at the males there is one species I'm aware of with hind wings this severly slender (described as more than 6 times long as wide) that also has the spur (curving spike) and a national distribution.
+Besides the shuffling of species among genera, to call morphological information on their females scant is an understatement.
+Looking at the males, there is one species I'm aware of sized this large and with hind wings this severly slender (described as more than 6 times long as wide) that also has the spurs (curving spikes) and a NY distribution.
 It is also one of those that "stayed home" in Centroptilum.
 In the old nomenclature it was referred to as C. convexum.
-It is now considered synonymous with C. album, which if I were to hazard a guess, is where I'd place this specimen for now.
+It is now considered synonymous with C. album, which is where I'd place this specimen.
 Hopefully somebody will be able to supply better information now or in the future, but this is such a beautiful example of the look, I'll move it there if you concur.

 Regards,